Mercy University (“Mercy” or the “University”) respects your privacy and is committed to protecting it through our compliance with this Policy.

 Your FERPA Rights

 The Family Educational Rights and Privacy Act of 1974 (“FERPA” or the “Act”) affords eligible students certain rights with respect to their education records.
 An eligible student under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution at any age.
-Persons who unsuccessfully applied for admission to the College or who are offered admission but never attended the College are not covered by the Act.
+Persons who unsuccessfully applied for admission to the University or who are offered admission but never attended the University are not covered by the Act.

 Eligible students are afforded the following rights: